morse-simulator/morse/doc/morse/what_new.rst

 - New special *compound sensor* that allows to merge the output of several sensors.
 Used for instance to merge the joints values of the different PR2 armature in a single joint state (#240).
-- Former `rosace` sensor has been renamed to a more approriate `search_and_rescue` sensor.
+- Former `rosace` sensor has been renamed to a more appropriate `search_and_rescue` sensor.
 - Laser scanner ranges ordering has been reversed to match ROS conventions.